 The Michigan Natural Resources Trust Fund (MNRTF) projects provide for natural resource protection and outdoor recreation.
-By law, no more than 25 percent of the Trust Fund revenues available for appropriation each year can be used for development, therefore the majority of funding is allocated for acquisition projects.
+By law, no less than 25 percent of the Trust Fund amount available for annual appropriation can be used for acquisition of public land and no less than 25 percent of the Trust Fund can be used for development of public recreation facilities.
 Final grant recommendations are made by the MNRTF Board to the state legislature for final approval.

 State/local units of government, a limited number of school districts or recreation authorities which are legally constituted to provide recreation.
 A DNR-approved 5-year recreation plan is required to be eligible.